AMDmi3/opening_hours.js/README.md

 ### Regression testing

 node.js based test framework is bundled.
 You can run it with `node test.js` or with `make check`.
-Note that number of lines of the test framework almost match up with the number of lines of the actual implementation :)
+Note that the number of lines of the test framework almost match up with the number of lines of the actual implementation :)

 The current results of this test are also tracked in the repository and can be viewed [here](/test.log).
 Note that this file uses [ANSI escape code](https://en.wikipedia.org/wiki/ANSI_escape_code) which can be interpreted by cat in the terminal. `make check` compares the test output with the output from the last commit and shows you a diff.